tomarrell/talks/go-debugging/README.md

 # Conclusion

-Let this talk be an example of different ways to debug some problems you'll inevitably run into when writing a lot of Go.
+Let this talk be an example of different ways to debug some problems you may run into when writing a lot of Go.
 This is by no means and exhaustive list, and I would strongly recommend you use the most suitable tool for the job in each situation.

 Sometimes, fmt.Println really is just the best way to go.